 Instructions

-- Heat a small skillet over medium-high heat.
+- Heat a small skillet over medium heat.
 Once the pan is hot, add all the whole spices to it (except ginger powder and nutmeg).

 - Toast the spices shaking the skillet every few seconds.
+Turn the geat to low.
 Cumin will turn reddish brown and bay leaves have become brittle.
 The mixture will also become fragrant.

 - Transfer immediately to a bowl to cool.
 You don't want the spices to overcook and burn.